timsbiomed/CCDH/README.md

 The UMLS CUI, in turn, gives us an entry point into the UMLS, an RDF representation of which is available in BioPortal -- this gives us a bridge into everything that "maps to" the UMLS concept.

+We can use the combination of the inputs and UMLS based mappings to build both FHIR and TCCM Mapping resources

+## Possible approaches and paths
+### ShEx and caDSR
+The Shape Expressions language could be used both to express the more complex queries such as shown above as well as to define what is required to enter a new data element into the caDSR.
+This may have limited value, however unless there is a R/W caDSR image.

+We anticipate using a combination of ShExMap and JSON-LD contexts to transform value sets and maps to both FHIR and TCCM value sets and mappings.